 Start by understanding your target users.
 We can learn from the OEM segmentation.
 I added my interpretation of the number of devices:

-For each of segment, typical questions will include:
+For each of the segments, typical questions will include:

 Most of the available Channel Strategies can be broadly grouped as: